 I am still in the process of reconciling all of this.
-My Aunt Rose -- an Auschwitz survivor who has endured so many horrors and who is still alive -- inspires me.
+My Aunt Rose - an Auschwitz survivor who endured so many horrors - passed away earlier this year, but she still inspires me.
 I am not certain I could muster the same courage that she found and grew to survive the beatings and the horrors of Auschwitz.
 Aunt Rose survived because she was young, physically fit, tall, and wiry.
 The Nazis knew they could put her and her sister, who was also imprisoned there, to work.

 Aunt Rose also had an unshakable will to live and to survive.
 Her will to live was never more evident than during the pre-dawn hours when she was liberated from Auschwitz.
-As she tells it, the Nazis knew the Russians were about to liberate the camp.
-So, they tried to eliminate the evidence of what they'd done and who they'd done it to: any prisoner who could walk would be allowed to leave, but those who couldn't were shot and buried in shallow graves.
+As she told it, the Nazis knew the Russians were about to liberate the camp.
+So, they tried to eliminate the evidence of what they'd done and who they'd done it to.
+Any prisoner who could walk would be allowed to leave, but those who couldn't were shot and buried in shallow graves.